iiitv/getmein-web/README.md

 ### How to Use :

-Go to http://getmein.glitch.me to get an invitation to join this organization.
+Go to http://getmein.glitch.me to get invitations to join this GitHub organization and the Slack Workspace.

 Previously, joining the IIITV Organization was a bit tedious - create an issue in the iiitv/getmein repository and wait for the invite.